|She's got the body of a 21-year-old and the hair of a 71-year-old.|

 Meanwhile, Able (Reginald VelJohnson), Beck's kindly boss at the Argon City garage, gets his hands on one of his favorite vehicles, a rare and vintage ENCOM 786 light cycle, the same kind of cycle Flynn kept stashed in his hideout in Tron: Legacy.
 Wanting to impress Perl (Kate Mara), a purple-haired hottie he met at a club, Zed shows off the cycle to Perl, who steals it from him to sell it to a shady cycle dealer, and he and Mara must get the cycle back before Able finds out it's been stolen.

-its site both parts of this two-part "Renegade" episode before the second part has even aired.
+Disney XD has already posted on its site both parts of this two-part "Renegade" episode before the second part has even aired.
 As a character, Beck is still a bit as bland as he was in the previous episode (which I recently learned was originally intended to be a series of short webisodes for Disney XD's site), but he's a little more relatable in "The Renegade."
 He's become less confident of himself as the enormity of Tron's meticulously planned uprising begins to sink in, which we see when Beck admits his doubts to Tron during a spectacular light cycle training sequence that takes place in a snowy and mountainous part of the Outlands that wasn't shown in Tron: Legacy (the sequence is another example of animation's advantage over live-action: it's able to expand on the settings from the live-action source material on a smaller budget).

 "The Renegade" is a more enjoyable episode than "Beck's Beginning" because it contains a little more humor (while I dug the action sequences in "Beck's Beginning," the episode's grave tone got to be a bit much) and it features my favorite ancillary characters from the Tron movies.
 Bit, the CG entity from the first Tron movie that can only communicate through "Yes" or "No," makes a cameo and is cleverly deployed for one of the episode's best one-liners.
 "The Renegade" also brings back one of my favorite visual moments from Tron: Legacy, the synchronized movements of the Sirens, the hot female programs who outfit the gladiators (a scene that mostly wasn't in the film's script and was thought up during rehearsals).